Auguste Lacome

 Auguste Sylvestre LaCome (October 25, 1821 – November 11, 1888) was a French settler and trader in the New Mexico Territory and brother of Jean Baptiste (Juan Bautista) LaCome.
-He was an investigator to the White massacre.
+He led the search for the survivors of the White massacre.

 Biography

 Early life

 Auguste LaCome was born in the township of Ordizan near the French/Spanish border.
 His maternal grandfather, Alexis Doleac, left the priesthood to join the French Revolution in the name of liberty and equality.
 LaCome's father worked as a medical officer.
 His parents had three other sons besides Auguste and Jean Baptiste.
 One of those brothers, Joseph LaCome, also left France to travel to South America.
 None of their three daughters survived to adulthood.

 US census records list Auguste LaCome's birthplace as both France and Spain, but he and his brother are referred to as "Frenchmen" in contemporary sources.
 He was issued a passport on August 6, 1842, and left from the port of Bordeaux aboard the Talma on September 9, 1842.
 He landed at New Orleans before settling in the New Mexico Territory.
 LaCome's physical appearance is described as being 1.73 meters tall (5'10") with chestnut hair and eyebrows, oval face, and pointed chin.